Modern Slavery Act Transparency Statement

 H I Weldrick recognises that, because of its position as a regulated member of the healthcare industry, compliance with its regulatory obligations reduces the risk that it will be engaging directly in human trafficking and slavery but, nevertheless, acknowledges that it has a part to play.

-H I Weldrick is a retail pharmaceutical company, with pharmacies based predominantly throughout South Yorkshire and its Branch Support Centre in Doncaster, South Yorkshire.
+H I Weldrick is a retail pharmaceutical company, with pharmacies based predominantly throughout South Yorkshire and its Branch Service Centre in Doncaster, South Yorkshire.

-Our business consists of retail pharmacies, an online pharmacy and retail chemist’s sundry supplier and a warehousing hub.
+Our business consists of retail pharmacies, an online pharmacy and retail chemist’s sundry supplier along with a warehousing hub.

 Our Supply Chains